 However, as illustrated by the example of Gahn’s ships, the practice of bringing timber that had not been ordered could not be eradicated.
 This is also shown by the lawsuits filed by Cádiz customs officials and some of the captains arriving with these cargoes in Spain.
 However, custom officials, using the powers granted by the Ordinance of 12 June 1773, charged taxes to the wood heading for La Carraca, as shown by a letter by Diego de Gardoqui, signed on 17 July 1794.
 In response to the complaints filed by freighters, he passed information from the Ministry of Finances to the general superintendent of Cádiz:

-[…] the Junta of the Navy Department in Cádiz reached an agreement after analysing the damage suffered by foreign wood suppliers to the shipyard of La Carraca because the custom offices charges them the full duties if they do not demonstrate that their cargoes are for the construction and repair of the King’s ships.
+the Junta of the Navy Department in Cádiz reached an agreement after analysing the damage suffered by foreign wood suppliers to the shipyard of La Carraca because the custom offices charges them the full duties if they do not demonstrate that their cargoes are for the construction and repair of the king’s ships.